VladTGeorgiev/hoover-command_line/README.md

             "X-axis space Y-axis", e.g. "5 5" (you do NOT need to wrap the numbers in " " in the file) 2.2 The second line is the starting position of the hoover.
 The format is the same as the format for the first line.
         2.3 Any consecutive lines will allocate positions for the dirt patches.
 The format is the same as for the previous two lines.
-        2.4 The last line is reserved for the navigation instructions using the [Cardinal Directions](https://en.wikipedia.org/wiki/Cardinal_direction), e.g. N, E, S, W.
+        2.4 The last line is reserved for the navigation instructions using the Cardinal Directions (https://en.wikipedia.org/wiki/Cardinal_direction), e.g. N, E, S, W.
             The format is as follows: "NNESEESWNWW", **no spaces allowed between the letters** (you do NOT need to wrap the sequence with " " in the file)

 ![Input Format](media/Input_format.png)